zepinglee/citeproc-js/manual/citeproc-doc.rst

 Note the use of the ``comma-suffix`` field in the example above.
-This hint must be included for suffixes that are preceded by a comma, which render differently from "ordinary" suffixes both in the ordinary long form, and when the name is displayed in sort order.
+This hint must be included for suffixes that are preceded by a comma, which render differently from "ordinary" suffixes in the ordinary long form.

 .. _`input-byzantine`: